Enabling ODBC support in Perl with Perl DBI and DBD::ODBC

 to generate the mms description file.

-With DBD-ODBC 1.05 and this Perl snapshot we had a similar problem as with DBI (above) except the MMS-F-GWKNOACTS for DRIVER.XST goes away if DBI is installed first.
+Before continuing the build, we should mention a few problems we came across that need minor alterations to the Makefile.PL file.
+With DBD-ODBC 1.05 and this Perl snapshot, we had a similar problem as with DBI (as described earlier) except that the MMS-F-GWKNOACTS for DRIVER.XST goes away if DBI is installed first.
 The descrip.mms generated from the Makefile.PL by MakeMaker produces these errors:

-• "%MMS-F-GWKNOACTS, Actions to update CONFIG
+• "%MMS-F-GWKNOACTS, Actions to update CONFIGare unknown."

 This seems to be caused by a rule with no action.
 If you search the Makefile.PL for the line: